All about conciliation

 If the respondent was at work when the complaint started, the employer will usually also be named as a respondent and be required to take part in the conference.

-If the complainant or respondent is a company or organisation, their representative at the conference needs to be authorised to settle the complaint.
+If the complainant or respondent is a company, organisation or state government agency, their representative at the conference needs to be authorised to settle the complaint.

 You can ask to bring a support person to give you moral support.
 However, your support person cannot speak at the conference.
 A support person should be someone who is not involved in the complaint.
 For example, witnesses or people who investigated the complaint cannot be your support person.

 You can also ask to bring a legal representative or advocate to the conference to give you advice, if the conciliator agrees.
 This needs to be discussed with the conciliator in advance.
-Usually you will still have to speak for yourself to talk about what happened.
+Usually you will still have to talk about what happened.

 How the conference is conducted